-Multiples are significantly higher than in years past Where the economy is in the business cycle is a critical consideration.
-If a client sold her business in 2006 when multiples were high, she may have received a high sale price.
+Multiples are significantly higher than in years past even in the current market environment, multiples for quality companies remain high Where the economy is in the business cycle is a critical consideration.
+If a client sold their business in 2006 when multiples were high, they may have received a high sale price.
 Fast forward a few years to 2009 or 2010, and if sellers could even find a buyer, the prices offered were among the lowest in years.
 Recently, the mergers and acquisitions industry has seen a great deal of activity, and multiples are significantly higher than in years past.
 Corporations and private equity firms have substantial amounts of cash on hand to make acquisitions.
-Such economic conditions may present great opportunities for well-positioned, closely-held businesses.
+Such economic conditions may present great opportunities for well-positioned, closely held businesses.
+Although this could change in the future given current market conditions.